In this tutorial, you will learn how to train a segmentation model in Arkindex.

 Browse to the project you created in the earlier steps of the tutorial.

-Click on Create dataset process in the Actions menu.
+Click on Create training process in the Processes menu.
 Select your dataset but only keep the test

 set.